 Approximately 62% of the Company’s shares are not in public hands.

-As at 19th May 2017, the directors have been made aware that the following shareholders held disclosable interests of 3% of more of the issued share capital
+As at 29th August 2017, the directors have been made aware that the following shareholders held disclosable interests of 3% of more of the issued share capital of the company:

 |Beneficial Owner||No of ordinary shares of 10p each held